cmu-delphi/delphi-epidata/docs/api/covidcast-signals/chng.md

 August 3, 2021, and the affected date range would continue to grow by one day each day if we allowed the pipeline to continue running.

-On October 8, 2021, we paused the `chng` pipeline, and it will remain inactive until we can identify and implement a fix.
-In the meantime, the versions with the deletion markings have been removed, so that default (latest) queries and queries with as-of set to 2021-10-04 or later will return the next-most-recently-updated value for these dates.
+On October 8, 2021, we paused the `chng` pipeline, and it remained inactive while we completed a fix.
+In the meantime, the versions with the deletion markings were removed, so that default (latest) queries and queries with as-of set to 2021-10-04 or later submitted during the inactive period returned the next-most-recently-updated value for these dates.

+On December 2, we resumed the `chng` pipeline.
+We will soon be reconstructing the missed issues from October 7-December 1, and will update here once that process is complete.

 ## Qualifying Conditions